ibm-cloud-docs/cis/logpush.md

 * Range and firewall event logs (DNS logs) are not included in HTTP/HTTPS logs and require separate jobs.
 These jobs can be sent to the same destination.
 However, when using Cloud Object Storage, you'll need to specify a different path.
 * Logpush uses publicly accessible HTTPS endpoints for Cloud Object Storage, ensuring the log data is encrypted while in motion.
 * When sending logs to Splunk, CIS checks the IP address's accessibility and port, and then validates the certificate of the HTTP Receive log source.
 If all parameters are valid, then a Logpush is created.
 The Logpush then begins sending events to the HTTP Event Collector (Splunk).
-* If your destination is not explicitly supported by CIS, it might still be accessible by Logpush using a Custom HTTP destination.
-This includes your own custom HTTP log servers.

-   To avoid errors, make sure that the destination can accept a gzipped file upload named `test.txt.gz`, containing the compressed content `{"content":"tests"}`.
-   {: important}
 * When using Cloud Object Storage, you must verify ownership after creating a Logpush job.
 This task is described in the following procedure.

 ## Creating a Logpush job in the UI